top of page

 Despite what you must be thinking, this is not a naked version of the Mona Lisa.

 The drawing was often believed to have been executed by one of Leonardo da Vinci’s followers.
 However, recent studies have concluded that it was at least partly executed by da Vinci himself.
 Experts found left-handed charcoal marks all over the drawing, and da Vinci was famously left-handed.
 Moreover, the drawing exhibits da Vinci’s famous technique of sfumato, namely a smoky mistiness achieved by the soft blending of colours to achieve depth.
-There are no harsh outlines, and that evokes a more convincing sense of depth.

 Studies have concluded that the drawing was completed in c.1514-1516, and was most likely executed alongside the Mona Lisa which was painted in c.1503.